MoSal/exhale/README.md

-exhale is being made available under an open-source license which is similar to the 3-clause BSD license but modified to address specific lar aspects dictated by the nature and output of this application.
+exhale is being made available under an open-source license which is similar to the 3-clause BSD license but modified to address specific aspects dictated by the nature and the output of this application.

-The license text and release notes for the current version 1.0.0 can be found in the "include" subdirectory of the exhale distribution.
+The license text and release notes for the current version 1.0.0 can be found in the `include` subdirectory of the exhale distribution.

 Compilation